UberGuidoZ/Flipper-SGDB/README.md

 # Flipper SubGHz Database
-SubGHz Database collection (like the IRDB)!
+SubGHz Database collection, like the IRDB but for `.SUB` files!